The KitchenAid Food Processor Slicer is a great way to chop up a good amount of ingredients.

 Ratatouille Pasta Sauce Recipe

-And why not pour it all into a video recipe?
-This video is a quick 1-minute overview of how to prepare this ratatouille pasta sauce, you can find a full list of all the ingredients and a full recipe description below this introduction, just scroll down!
+This next video is a quick 1-minute overview of how to prepare this ratatouille pasta sauce, you can find a full list of all the ingredients and a full recipe description below this introduction, just scroll down!

-In the end: the ratatouille pasta sauce looks terrific, just the way I wanted it to be.
-Chunky, not too runny, colorful.
+And what about the result in the end: the ratatouille pasta sauce looks terrific, just the way I wanted it to be.
+Because it’s chunky, not too moist, vibrant and colorful.
 I served it over cooked ziti pasta.
 Nothing but hums and yums at our dinner table!

-Also check out another recipe that I prepared with my KitchenAid Slicer: my chunky waldorf salad!
+Then also check out another recipe of mine: my chunky waldorf salad!